 As an employer, you have to ensure your employees are paying taxes so they can keep working for you.
-Employees typically pay an income tax of 20% on income not exceeding 82,162 Euros and 32% on any income that exceeds that and social security of 19.5%.
+Employees pay income tax of 20% on income not exceeding 82,162 Euros and 32% on any income that exceeds that and social security of 19.5%.

 Employers also have their own taxes to worry about.
-You must pay a 27.98% social insurance tax that’s subject to a wage cap.
-Employers also need to contribute 3% to Lithuania health insurance and make a contribution of 0.25% to the State Guarantee fund.
+You must pay a social insurance tax of 1.45% to 2.71%.
+Employers also need to contribute 0.16% to the Long-term Employment Fund and 0.16% to the Guaranteed Fund.
 Keep in mind that Lithuania is working on changing its tax laws, particularly for low-wage workers, so you should watch for any tax law updates.

 When you’re examining how to set everything up, remember that you have four main Lithuania payroll options:

 - Internal: Larger subsidiaries that are committed to Lithuania long-term may choose to set up an internal Lithuania payroll.
 This option will require a larger budget to support a full HR staff.

 - Remote: When using a remote payroll, you’ll add your subsidiary’s employees to your parent company’s payroll.
 Though doing so can streamline your payroll, all employees will have different tax and payroll regulations.